Ogbanji/Aura-L1/README.md

 A clean-slate execution environment designed for modular state transition logic.

 *   **Governance Interfaces**:
-framework for validator management and parameter updates.
+Framework for validator management and parameter updates.

 *   **Developer CLI**:
 TypeScript-based CLI for node interaction and chain inspection.